Choosing and Caring for Hydrangea Trees!

 Nature Hills Top Tree Form Hydrangeas!

-Unlike Mophead Hydrangeas with round puffball-type flowers, or Lacecap Hydrangeas with their flattened flower clusters.
-Instead, Panicle Hydrangeas form upright, almost columnar to conical-shaped flowering spires that have pointed ends.
+Unlike Mophead Hydrangeas with round puffball-type flowers, or Lacecap Hydrangeas with their flattened flower clusters, Panicle Hydrangeas form upright, almost columnar to conical-shaped flowering spires that have pointed ends.

 Typically, Panicle Hydrangeas are used to create these deciduous shrubs grown on a 2-3 or 3-4 foot standard (trunk).
-The cultivar used to produce these plants will dictate the mature size of the head that will grow on top of the standard.
-The shrub can reach its mature size atop this trunk to create a flowering lollypop-type tree that stands head and shoulders above other flowering shrubs!
+The cultivar used to produce these plants will dictate the mature size of the head that grows on top of the standard.
+The shrub can reach its mature size atop this trunk to create a flowering lollipop-type tree that stands head and shoulders above other flowering shrubs!

-Panicle Hydrangeas are used to make these unique forms because they are hardy, easy to grow, and only need some sun, well-drained soil, and a once-a-year prune job to keep them nice.
-There is no need to worry about soil pH or what color your flowers will turn depending on acid or alkaline soil with Panicle Hydrangeas!
-They are fantastic for pollinators and look great as cut flower focal points in bouquets!
+Panicle Hydrangeas are chosen for tree forms because they are hardy, easy to grow, and only need some sun, well-drained soil, and a once-a-year pruning job to keep them nice.
+There’s no need to worry about soil pH or flower color changes depending on acid or alkaline soil with Panicle Hydrangeas!
+They’re fantastic for pollinators and look great as cut flower focal points in bouquets.

-Tree Form Flowering Hydrangeas are fantastic for large planters, as front yard curb appeal specimens and sunny garden focal points, most any location where you need a living sculpture or flowering exclamation point will greatly benefit from one of these amazing plants!
+Tree Form Flowering Hydrangeas are fantastic for large planters, as front yard curb appeal specimens, and sunny garden focal points.
+Any location where you need a living sculpture or a flowering exclamation point will benefit from one of these amazing plants!

-For a cohesive look, mix these tree-form Hydrangeas with their matching shrub forms for a tiered landscape effect, or mix among Roses and other flowering shrubs as accent pieces.
-Or a Hydrangea tree on its own on a berm stands out big time with a lacy skirting of flowering perennials or flowering groundcover around its base.
+For a cohesive look, mix these tree-form Hydrangeas with their matching shrub forms for a tiered landscape effect, or blend them with Roses and other flowering shrubs as accents.
+A Hydrangea tree on its own on a berm stands out beautifully with a lacy skirting of flowering perennials or flowering groundcover around its base.

 Check out these great options and find which is best for your landscaping needs!